An extended suite of music composed in the chamber jazz mold w/ a traditional Irish aesthetic and influenced by James Joyce's writings. Read more

 While ethnic identity has become more prevalent in jazz the past few years, to my knowledge, jazz and "Irish-ness" is an unexplored region.
 With your contribution you can help bring to life a truly original idea.

 One of the main challenges in finishing this project is going to be the documentation of it.
 Finding the right musicians is going to be a difficult enough task on its own; but I'll have to coordinate rehearsal and studio time with four (or more) other musicians.
 Then there will be finding time to edit, mix, and master the recording to polish the rougher edges.
 Then, we'll have to find the project a home.
 There have been several record labels expressing interest in this project, but nothing is set in stone.
 There are many challenges ahead for this project, but with your contributions I am confident the outcome will be successful.Learn about accountability on Kickstarter

 Have a question?
 If the info above doesn't help, you can ask the project creator directly.

 You will get a physical copy of the CD.
 If we traveled back in time to the year 1997, this would be cooler as people had CDs then.
 But no one has CDs anymore.
 If you would like me to sign it, I will.
-You will also, get special, personalized mention in album liner notes and on my website.Estimated delivery:Add $3 USD to ship outside the US
+You will also, get special, personalized mention in album liner notes and on my website.Estimated delivery:Ships anywhere in the world

 A physical copy of the CD released and special entrance into the CD release party to be held in New York City.
-Additionally, you will receive special, personalized mention in album liner notes and on my website.Estimated delivery:Add $3 USD to ship outside the US
+Additionally, you will receive special, personalized mention in album liner notes and on my website.Estimated delivery:Ships anywhere in the world

 Sheet music of all of the compositions from the project.
 Either scores, or parts for one instrument.
-Also, a CD with special, personalized mention in album liner notes and on my website.Estimated delivery:Add $5 USD to ship outside the US
+Also, a CD with special, personalized mention in album liner notes and on my website.Estimated delivery:Ships anywhere in the world

 2 backers Limited (3 left of 5)